tompany/Voron_PWM_Beeper/README.md

 ## Originally developped for a Voron 2.4r2

 The Voron 2.4r2 (350mm in my case) printer was equiped with:
+- klipper 		(v0.12.0-192-gb7f7b8a3)
+- crowsnest 		(v4.1.9-1-gd75a3aeb)
+- mainsail 		(v2.11.2)
-- Klipper
+- mainsail-config 	(v1.2.1-0-ge57810d5)
-- Klipperscreen
+- moonraker 		(v0.8.0-359-g73df63db)
+- Raspberry Pi		(Raspberry Pi 4 Model B Rev 1.2)
-- A(ny) standard USB 7" touchscreen connected to the Raspberry Pi
+- Raspberry Pi OS	(Debian GNU/Linux 12 - bookworm)
-- The 7" touchscreens generally don't have an onboard buzzer
+- A(ny) standard USB 7" touchscreen connected to the Raspberry Pi The 7" touchscreens generally dousn't have an onboard buzzer so that's why I made this

+The versions above are purely for reference.
+The solution presented here is based on standard GCODE MACRO functonality.
+It should work on any printer using the above config.

 Author: Tom van Thiel
 Date: May 2024